Skip to content

 )

 You see that first a text was copied, including the string "hola".
-After that, a URL was copied, and finally, a picture was copied.
+After that, a URL was copied, and finally an image was copied.
 Some of them are available via different UTIs.
-Other apps will consider these UTIs to allow pasting of this data or not.
+Other apps may treat these UTIs as allowing pasting of this data, or they may not.